You got the students. Now how do you keep them?

 3 Six of one, half a dozen of the other—give or take.

 Indexed or discounted tuition is not a new concept for private schools who have struggled for years to maintain financial sustainability.
-Based on a family’s income, schools may have adopted a model that discounts the tuition in exchanged for a bright, willing student to join the ranks and fill the seat.
-Consider a similar option for enrolled families: A tuition freeze, or a sustainable discount over the course of their enrollment (think: even a sort-of-high tide raises all ships) can do wonders fro retainment.
+Based on a family’s income, schools may have adopted a model that discounts the tuition in exchange for a bright, willing student to join the ranks and fill the seat.
+Consider a similar option for enrolled families: A tuition freeze, or a sustainable discount over the course of their enrollment can do wonders fro retainment.

 Your families will have enjoyed a year of hands-on, individualized learning for their children.
-They’ll be so proud of their children’s progress, they will want to continue this.
+They’ll be proud of their children’s progress, and grateful to the teachers who made it possible.
 Seal the deal by making it financially palatable.

-Now, this may not seem sustainable as cost of living increases keep happening and teachers still appreciate raises, but think about what a full school will do for your brand image in the long run!
-Suddenly, you are now the school to be in, with excellent academics and programming, and—more important—happy families who see you as the considerate partner in their family’s educational (and financial) wellbeing.
+Now, this may not seem sustainable as cost of living increases keep happening and teachers still appreciate raises, but think about what a full school will do for your brand image in the long run.
+Suddenly, you are now the school to beat, with excellent academics and programming, and—more important—happy families who see you as the considerate partner in their family’s educational (and financial) wellbeing.